galaxyproject/ansible-galaxy/README.md

 **Miscellaneous options**

+- `galaxy_restart_handler_name`: The role doesn't restart Galaxy since it doesn't control how Galaxy is started and stopped.
+Because of this, you can write your own restart handler and inform the role of your handler's name with this variable.
+See the examples
 - `galaxy_admin_email_to`: If set, email this address when Galaxy has been updated.
 Assumes mail is properly configured on the managed host.
 - `galaxy_admin_email_from`: Address to send the aforementioned email from.